We may earn money or products from the companies mentioned in this post.

 What to do in Venice, Italy

 There are definitely a few must-see attractions in Venice, Italy.
 If you only have one day in Venice or just a few days to spend sightseeing, you will likely want to stay somewhere within walking distance to a lot of those attractions.
 Although it’s one of the more expensive cities in Italy because it appeals to tourists, it’s still possible to visit Venice on a budget.
 Several of the things on our list of what to do in Venice, Italy are free or cost a very minimal amount of money.
-The number one thing to do in Venice is to simply enjoy the unique atmosphere of the city, and here are the five best places and ways to do that.
+The number one thing to do in Venice is to simply enjoy the unique atmosphere of the city, and here are the six best places and ways to do that.

-San Marco Square
+1. Visit San Marco Square at night

 San Marco Square is the central gathering place in Venice, Italy.
 Make a point to visit the square during both the day and at night.
 You will be amazed at how different the same place can feel.